| || member for 7 years, 7 months, 12 days|

 |Bio and Links|

-NOTE: I probably will not transfer to anyone who has been a member of F-A-G for less than a year.
+NOTE: I probably will not transfer to anyone who has been a member of F-A-G for less than a year, or someone who maintains very few memorials.
 Why?
 Because I've found that often someone will sign up, quickly request transfers of all their family members, then get bored and not respond or make corrections after the newness of the site has worn off.

 PLEASE CHECK YOUR 'EDITS' OFTEN!